Tuesday, December 31, 2019

 1. God’s right to ultimate loyalty (Ex.
 20:3).
 He is the Creator of all things visible and invisible, Sovereign over all, and all authorities on earth ought to act in accordance with this truth.
 The civil government ought to confess subjection to God, particularly his anointed King, Jesus Christ (Ps.
 2), rather than serve a false god or treat themselves as god.
 In our secular age, the state - as the manifestation of the will of the people - is often seen as supreme, divine, and messianic.

 3. God’s right to his name (Ex.
 20:7).
 The civil government ought to keep its oaths, punish oath breakers (Lev.
 19:12), and suppress public blasphemers (Ex.
 22:28, Dan.
-3:29).
-Just as a human has a right to his good name (see below), so God's name ought to be vindicated from slander.
+3:29, 6:26).
 As John Calvin wrote, "those laws are preposterous which neglect God's right and provide only for men" (Institutes, 4.20.9).

 4. God’s right to his day and man’s right to a weekly rest (Ex.
 20:8-11; note the added emphasis on rest for laborers in Deut.
 5:12-15).
 Because this day is appointed for God's worship and man's rest, the civil government ought to enforce restrictions on business on a weekly sabbath day (see this post for more on the corporate implications of the sabbath).
-Since the resurrection, the sabbath day is the first day of the week, the Lord's Day.
+Since the resurrection, the sabbath day is the first day of the week, the Lord's Day (John 20:19-23, 26-29, Acts 20:7).
 Like the rest of the Ten Commandments, this command is based in creation and binding on all people.
 This commandment explicitly includes "the sojourner who is within your gates" (Ex.
 20:10, see also WLC 118).
 See Nehemiah 13:15-22 for an example of this being enforced on non-Israelites in a firm but careful manner.

 5. Parental rights and authority (Ex.
 20:12).
 The civil government should generally respect and support parental authority and training (Matt.
 15:4, Deut.
 6:7, 21:18-21) and the honor and duties “belonging to everyone in their several places and relations, as superiors, inferiors, or equals” (WSC, 64).
 Civil government becomes totalitarian when it seeks to supplant the natural household and other "intermediate institutions" in society.
 It must be careful that its policies do not discourage or replace the natural ties and responsibilities of the household (1 Tim.
 5:4).